AlexMercedCoder/bootcamp-new-project-template/readme.md

 ## [Product Requirements Document(PRD)](./docs/prd.md)

-This document should be filled out before starting your project to help you think through what your building.
+This document located in the docs folder should be filled out before starting your project to help you think through what your building.

 ## Documenting Challenges and Solutions - Issues